 Neem Extract Market Dynamics

-Factors Hindering Market Growth
+Factor Hindering the Market

 Neem Extract Market - Competitive Landscape

 Key players in the industry are focusing on research and development, and bringing out new products or new uses of the products in the market.
 Some major companies have raised funds to undertake clinical trials for neem extract in face creams, gels, biopesticides, etc. Some of the major companies in the neem extract market are Groupo Ultraquimia, Terramera Inc., American Vanguard Corporation, Bayer AG, Certis USA LLC, Boss India Group, The Indian Neem Tree Company, Fortune Biotech Ltd, Ozonw Biotech Pvt.
-Ltd., Gree Neem Agri Pvt.
+Ltd., and Gree Neem Agri Pvt.
 Ltd, besides others.